mrkkrp/markkarpov.com/tutorial/th.md

 VarE Ghci4.x
 ```

-This `Ghci4.x` is the name of the variable, it is bound, and it cannot be
+This `Ghci4.x` is the name of the variable; it is bound, and it cannot be
 captured:

 ```haskell